 Master of Science (MS)

 Nelson, Daniel R., "Transesterification and Recovery of Intracellular Lipids Using a Single Step Reactive Extraction" (2010).
-All Graduate Theses and Dissertations.
-Paper 642.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+642.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .